 - If red behaviour continues, the child will spend up to 10 minutes out of their class.
 He/she will be sent to a buddy class with a time-out card.
-A record of this will be made in the class behaviour book, the HT/DHT will be informed and the class teacher will inform the parent at the end of the day - If, on return to the class, the red behaviour continues, Wave 3 consequences will be put into place.
+A record of this will be made on Arbor system by the member of staff, the HT/DHT will be informed and the class teacher will inform the parent at the end of the day - If, on return to the class, the red behaviour continues, Wave 3 consequences will be put into place.
 However, if the child's behaviour improves, he/she will go back to yellow, then blue and then back to green.
 The teacher will look to move the pupil towards green as soon as possible.